 I don’t want to look ridiculous

-Self-confidence (or lack thereof) can keep a lot of guys away from the gym.
+Self-confidence (or lack thereof) can keep many guys away from the gym.
 Rather than focus on the negative, visualize yourself with a fit body.
 It’s easy to turn those love handles into powerful motivators.

-For an easy start, use the Canadian Mental Health Association’s Mental Health Meter and assess your mental fitness.
-You don’t have to change much to beat those mental blocks, stop making excuses to not exercise, and start feeling good.
+You don’t have to change much to beat those mental blocks, stop making excuses not to exercise, and start feeling good.
 And remember: action breeds motivation.
 Once you start…yeah, you know the rest.

 Have you busted a mental roadblock that was preventing you from exercising?
 Share it with us in the comments below.